marciomat/reverse_engineering/crackmesone/pleasecrackme/README.md

 It failed!

----
+# There is a bug in the binary!

-Remember that there is a bug in the code?
+Let's look closer to understand what's going on.

-So we first need to understand how `strcmp()` works.
+First we need to understand how `strcmp()` works.

 > This function starts comparing the first character of each string.
 If they are equal to each other, it continues with the following pairs until the characters differ or _until a terminating null-character is reached_.